bsn-si/figaro-cli/README.md

 ## Before interaction
 For some operations a node RPC is needed, by default `http://127.0.0.1:26657` is used.
-For install local node please follow installation instructions provided [here](https://docs.cosmwasm.com/docs/1.0/getting-started/installation).
-Also we have simple helper script for configure `wasmd` [here](https://github.com/bsn-si/figaro-contract/blob/main/common/setup.sh).
+To install local node please follow installation instructions provided [here](https://docs.cosmwasm.com/docs/1.0/getting-started/installation).
+Also we have simple helper script to configure `wasmd` [here](https://github.com/bsn-si/figaro-contract/blob/main/common/setup.sh).

 ### Config
-By default you can finds config for cli in `~/.figaro/config.json`, and have these options
+By default you can finds config for CLI in `~/.figaro/config.json`, and have these options

 ``` js
 {